Defective Work Equipment Compensation Claims

 Injuries at work happen every day; most are minor and without blame.
 However, there are situations where your employer has been at fault for your accident.
 One of those situations is when the tools you are working with are not fit for purpose.

-Defective work claims are borne out of injuries sustained when you have been working with poor quality or faulty machinery or equipment.
+Defective work equipment compensation claims are borne out of injuries sustained through working with poor quality or faulty machinery and equipment.

 Defective equipment accidents at work can result in serious injuries such as severed limbs, deep cuts, and even head injuries.
 The long-term effects of such accidents can have a lasting impact on someone’s life.